 As you own an eCommerce store, it's pivotal to choose the best payment gateway.
 However, with a myriad of options out there, it's certainly not an easy decision.
 Not only will you have a tough time while zeroing upon the best platform, but you must also consider which gateway is best to meet your specific requirements.

 Is the payment gateway supported on your eCommerce platform?
-So it actually depends on which eCommerce platform you are going to use, whether something SaaS-based like Shopify or BigCommerce?
-Or a self-hosted platform likes WooCommerce or Magento?
+So it actually depends on which eCommerce platform you are going to use, whether something SaaS-based like Shopify or BigCommerce Or a self-hosted platform likes WooCommerce or Magento.
 No matter what platform you choose, there is going to be a range of off-the-shelf plugins or extensions helping you integrate with major payment gateways.
 Thus, you need to choose a payment gateway having a plugin for your platform.
 How you want customers to enter their payment details directly on your site?
 There are three ways to take payment details from a customer.

 This way the card details of the customer will never pass through your web server.
 Do you want a payment gateway and merchant account or an all-in-one payment service provider?
-There are payment providers like SagePay or PayPoint offering just a payment gateway, asking you to have your own merchant account, which is the special bank account that the money passes into – different from your regular business bank account.
+There are payment providers like SagePay or PayPoint offering just a payment gateway, asking you to have your own merchant account, which is the special bank account that the money passes into different from your regular business bank account.

 Among them one is PayPal.
 Many consumers have PayPal accounts and most of them opt to pay by PayPal instead of entering credit card details into yet another website.
 Thus, even when you don't use PayPal as your main payment gateway, you can consider offering PayPal as an alternative way for customers to pay.

+What are the fees?
 Payment gateways and merchant accounts charge several different fees comprising of monthly fees, fixed fees per transaction, variable fees based on a percentage of the transaction amounts and extra fees for things like chargebacks, payments from internal cards and more.

 Here we name the most renowned payment gateways which can be considered: